Talks and Workshops

 Liberating Structures are less-conventional ways to structure both meetings and presentations and the more free-form open discussions and brainstorms in a way that better engages teammates.
 There are 33 Liberating Structures to redesign how people interact.
 In this Round Table activity, we will leverage a few Liberating Structures to open up dialogue and engage around …Click for more information

-This is my story as a Servant Leader at Holiday Extras, and how I’ve avoided becoming “The Lonely Servant Leader”.
+Slides This is my story as a Servant Leader at Holiday Extras, and how I’ve avoided becoming “The Lonely Servant Leader”.
 Ever wondered what’s really meant by Servant Leader?
 How it actually feels to be a Servant Leader?
-Those in Servant Leadership roles, do you wonder how productive you’ve actually been? – and that the day …Click for more information
+Those in Servant Leadership roles, do you wonder how productive you’ve actually been? – …Click for more information

-Following on from sharing my top 9 challenges that we as agile champions face in the workplace (from scaling to agile brands and bureaucratic leadership challenges) and what we should try to do to overcome them, the next part of this series of talks, shares the outcomes of the surveys run since Agile Tour London …Click for more information
+Slides Following on from sharing my top 9 challenges that we as agile champions face in the workplace (from scaling to agile brands and bureaucratic leadership challenges) and what we should try to do to overcome them, the next part of this series of talks, shares the outcomes of the surveys run …Click for more information

 When it comes to fostering inclusive workplaces, inclusion is often the after thought or bolt on.
 And even sometimes when people have the best intentions, they still manage to have the opposite effect of what inclusion should be.